Home

 Hello there!

-I am a Linguistics and Cognitive Science joint PhD Candidate at the University of California, San Diego as part of the Mayberry Laboratory for Multimodal Language Development.
-My main research focus is on the effects of late first language acquisition on phonological processing in American Sign Language.
-I am also interested in cross-linguistic sign language phonological typology and better understanding the movement parameter in sign phonology.
-If you would like to learn more, please check out my research.
+My name is Shai ('shy') Nielson and I am a Linguistics and Cognitive Science joint PhD Candidate at UC San Diego.
+Broadly, I am interested in sign language linguistics from a psycholinguistic perspective.
+My main focus is on the effects of late first language acquisition on phonological processing in American Sign Language.
+I am also doing work on cross-linguistic sign language phonological typology.
+If you would like to learn more, please check out my research page.

 Announcements